oasisprotocol/old-docs/src/operators/staking-competition-rules.md

 ## Competition Kickoff

-The competition is expected to start in early January.
-While we haven’t set a specific date yet, we will give a 5 day notice to start time so everyone has plenty of time to prepare.
+The competition is expected to start **in early January**.
+We will give at least 5 day notice to start time so everyone has plenty of time to prepare.

 The competition will begin with a new genesis block that includes all